code-qtzl/tenzi/README.md

     npm start
     ```

-## Contributing
+## Contact

-We welcome contributions to Tenzies!
-Please feel free to submit pull requests or open issues for any suggestions or bug fixes.
+Feel free to reach out for collaborations or questions!

 ## License